jentery/506v3/guide.md

 The point of this seminar is for you to document and narrate your experience playing a game or interactive fiction using a methodology of your own design.
 We'll call it a "player story."

 You don't need to purchase anything for this course, but you will need a [game or fiction](games.html) to play.
 Everything else is in UVic Libraries or the course reader.
 (See me for a copy.)
-I've kept the reading to 75 pages or less per week.
+I’ve kept the reading to 75 pages or less per week to help you gradually develop your own player story and conduct research for it throughout the term.

 * **Sept.
 8**: Read Flanagan and Salter.
 We'll introduce ourselves and review some games terminology.
 * **Sept.
 15**: Read Consalvo, Fickle, McPherson, and O'Bonsawin.